cmsc733/cmsc733.github.io/project4.md

 ### 4.1 Note about the SfMLearner Code

 The code provided in their [official Github repository](https://github.com/tinghuiz/SfMLearner) may not work out of the box.
-In case you have error, like "num_source is not defined", please download the updated `train.py` file from [here](assets/2019/p4/train.py).
-It's the same `train.py` file with a few flags changed.
+In case you have error, like "num_source is not defined", please download the updated `train.py` file from [here](assets/2019/p4/train.py) and replace it with in the original `train.py`.
+It is the same file with a few flags changed.

 For the rest of the code, please follow their official github repo!